lowRISC/ibex/doc/interrupts.rst

 | ``irq_id_o[4:0]``       | out       | Interrupt acknowledgement ID                  |
 +-------------------------+-----------+-----------------------------------------------+

 When external interrupts are enabled, the core will serve interrupt requests.
-An interrupt is signaled as asserted high level at the ``irq_i`` signal.
-The interrupt ID determines the interrupt vector ID (0 to 31).
+An interrupt request is signaled with ``irq_i`` being high.
+The interrupt ID is signaled by ``irq_id_i`` and determines the address offset in the interrupt vector table of the core (see :ref:`exceptions-interrupts`).

-Once the interrupt processing is completed, the core will assert ``irq_ack_o`` for one clock cycle along with the identifier that has been completed.
+Once the interrupt processing is completed, the core asserts ``irq_ack_o`` for one clock cycle and signals the identifier that has been completed in ``irq_id_o``.

 .. important::